 A policy launched in 2012 by Oregon’s then-Gov. John Kitzhaber moves gillnetters into side channels and gives recreational boats more time to fish on the main stem of the river.
 But so far that plan hasn’t paid off as promised for the gillnetters.

 “The policy has basically failed from a commercial perspective," said gillnetter Greg Johnson, who sits on a salmon advisory panel for the Pacific Fishery Management Council.
 "The policy has to be modified or we’ll go out of business.”

-This year, the state of Washington had planned to replace gillnets on the main stem of the river with alternative gear that would catch hatchery fish and release wild fish unharmed.
+In 2019, the state of Washington had planned to replace gillnets on the main stem of the river with alternative gear that would catch hatchery fish and release wild fish unharmed.

 Johnson said it's too soon to tell whether fish traps will offer a cost-effective solution that other gear types haven't.
 Until the research and analysis is complete, he said, he's not ready to switch gears.

 Kurt Beardslee, executive director of the Wild Fish Conservancy, says trapping fish would be a new way to keep hatchery salmon from reaching wild spawning grounds where they cause problems, and it could also offer a boost to commercial fishermen.